armory/documentation/_spinnaker/policy_engine.md

 }
 ```

-## Using OPA to validate deployments
+## Using the Policy Engine to validate deployments

-While simple cases can be picked up by Policy Engine when validating a pipeline's configuration, there are still a number of cases that must be addressed at runtime.
-By nature, Spinnaker's pipelines can be dynamic, resolving things like SpEL and Artifacts just in time for them to be used which means there are external influences on a pipeline that are not known at save time.
-In order address this gap, we've added support for validating deployments before they even make it to your cloud provider.
+While simple cases can be validated by the Policy Engine during a pipeline's configuration, there are a number of cases that can only be addressed at runtime.
+By nature, Spinnaker's pipelines can be dynamic, resolving things like SpEL and Artifacts just in time for them.
+This means there are external influences on a pipeline that are not known at save time.
+To solve for this issue, the Policy Engine can validate pipelines when they run to but before deployments make it to your cloud provider.

 As an example, let's use Policy Engine to prevent Kubernetes LoadBalancer Services being deployed with open SSH ports.